liweijiang/academic-personal-website/content/travel/neurips2024/index.md

 ---
-title: ✈️ I'm attending NeurIPS from Dec 10-15, 2024.
+title: ✈️(Dec 2024) I'm attending NeurIPS from Dec 10-15, 2024.
 Welcome to check out our accepted papers on WildTeaming and WildGuard, and our co-organized workshop on Socially Responsible Language Modelling Research (SoLaR).
 See you in Vancouver 🇨🇦!

 # event: Wowchemy Conference
 # event_url: https://example.org